-The Company sells NexoBrid in the European Union, United Kingdom, Norway, Switzerland and Israel through its commercial organizations while establishing additional local distribution channels to extend its outreach in the European Union.
-In other international markets the Company sells NexoBrid through local distributors which are also responsible for obtaining the local marketing authorization within the relevant territory.
-In the United States, the Company entered into exclusive license and supply agreements with Vericel Corporation ("Vericel") to commercialize NexoBrid in North America upon FDA's approval.
+- The Company sell NexoBrid to burn centers in the European Union, United Kingdom and Israel, primarily through its commercial organizations. - The Company have established local distribution channels in multiple international markets, focusing on Asia Pacific, EMEA, CEE and LATAM, which local distributors are also responsible for obtaining local marketing authorization within the relevant territories. - In the United States, the Company entered into exclusive license and supply agreements with Vericel Corporation ("Vericel") to commercialize NexoBrid in North America upon FDA approval.